llenroc/Cheers/README.md

 Thanks to [Valtech](https://www.valtech.fr/) and especially Victor Salas for authorize us to publish the base code of Cheers on Github.

+## Icon

+Cheers icon is base on a work of Sergei Kokota (Icon is in [Creative Commons 2.5](https://creativecommons.org/licenses/by/2.5/) licence)

 ## Licence

 The MIT License (MIT)